 Crybaby Presents is the brainchild of childhood friends and fellow RISD graduates Dakota Salt and Lisa Ziven.
 Estranged after graduation, the ladies were reunited when Dakota attended Lisa’s holiday party in Los Feliz.
 Their rekindled friendship has resulted in a much-needed addition to L.A.’s predictable retail and artist community.

 Crybaby is a permanent travelling installation of art and design that will change locations each season.
 Their present home is at 171 S. La Brea, a hop and skip from niche shops like Union, Undefeated, and American Rag Cie.
-The clothing and accessories are undoubtedly hip and fresh from brands like All For The Mountain, Postalco and Wood Wood.
+The clothing and accessories are undoubtedly hip and fresh from brands like All For The Mountain, Postalco and sis loves me videos.
 Everything in the minimal space has its pulse on design and art with Areaware dinner plates by Jason Miller and original works by artists Leo Fitzpatrick, Adam Marnie, Glen Baldridge, and Kevin Zucker.

 NY based designer Brian Wood continues to push the envelope with his fashion forward designs while aiming to raid your closet (and some panties) in the process.